w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 This pipeline will allow [collators](./learn-parachains-protocol.md#collators) to include an estimated ~3-5x more transactions/data while speeding up parachain block times from 12 to 6 seconds.
-In short, asynchronous backing will enable for an estimated ~6-10x more blockspace to be to provided to Polkadot parachains.
+In short, Polkadot with asynchronous backing will deliver an estimated ~6-10x more blockspace to its parachains. to Polkadot parachains.

 It has three overarching goals: